 Robots may someday rule the universe, rendering humans a subjugated underclass beholden to their automated masters.
-But for now at least, they’re just ruling some headlines following news over the weekend that Google (GOOG) has acquired Boston Dynamics, an engineering firm with military ties that’s widely known for its manufacture of extremely speedy, disconcertingly animal-like robots including the BigDog, WildCat and Cheetah.
+But, for now at least, they’re just ruling some headlines.
+News broke over the weekend that Google (GOOG) has acquired Boston Dynamics, an engineering firm with military ties that’s widely known for its manufacture of extremely speedy, disconcertingly animal-like robots including the BigDog, WildCat and Cheetah.
 The sum of the acquisition has not been disclosed; this is the eighth robotics company search-giant Google has acquired in the past year, and the first one with a military connection.

 - Consumer Discretionary